-For purposes of employment and self-employment taxes, the captain, the mate, the engineer, and the cook are self-employed individuals.
+For purposes of employment and self-employment taxes, the captain, mate, engineer, and cook are self-employed individuals.
 The other five crew members who receive this extra payment in addition to the proceeds from the sale of the catch are employees.
 They are employees because the \$100 payment is not paid solely for additional duties for which additional cash pay is traditional in the fishing industry.